hongyingaliu/CPSC-334-Creative-Embedded-Systems/generative art/README.md

 ## Components

 The most important asset to this program were the images, which included gifs split into images of a bird flying both direction and landing both directions, as well as the tree branches.
 Part of the fun of this task was creating my own images and thus contributing a paper, kid's sketchbook, sort of aesthetic.
 Within the program, the animation is broken down into three generatable and mutable objects, the box that fills each screen, the tree branches, and the birds.
+The birds utilize a class that allows for the animation of gifs within Processing.
+The path of the birds is determined by a random selection of a point near/on a tree branch.